 Buy from a local or regional source to ensure hardiness.

-A 3 to 4 inch layer of organic mulch will be beneficial to the tree’s shallow root system.
+Plants benefit with a 3 to 4 inch layer of organic mulch to protect the tree’s shallow root system.

 Relatively short-lived with a 20 to 25 year life span.